cisco-en-programmability/dnacentersdk/docs/api/quickstart.rst

     >>> from dnacentersdk import DNACenterAPI
     >>> api = DNACenterAPI()

-As discussed above (`Use your DNA Center Access Token`_), dnacentersdk defaults to pulling your DNA Center access token from a ``DNA_CENTER_ACCESS_TOKEN`` environment variable.
-If you do not have this environment variable set and you try to create a new :class:`DNACenterAPI` object without providing a DNA Center access token, a :exc:`AccessTokenError` will be raised (a :exc:`dnacentersdkException` subclass).
+As discussed above (`Get your DNA Center Access Token`_), dnacentersdk defaults to pulling from environment variables to generate your access token.
+If you do not have those environment variables set and you try to create a new :class:`DNACenterAPI` object without providing them, a :exc:`AccessTokenError` will be raised (a :exc:`dnacentersdkException` subclass).

 .. code-block:: python